Anacardo89/20fynety8/README.md

 **20fynety8 - A fyne 2048**
 I made this 2048 clone in go to exercise matrix operations.
-Fyne is a GUI framework fo go.
+Fyne is a GUI framework for go.
 20fynety8 is the result.

 ### Install: